 Michelle is an experienced senior executive and board member across ASX 50 and NZX 50 organisations respectively.
 She has over 20 years of executive experience in the property and funds management industry having held senior funds management and property roles with National Australia Bank and The GPT Group.
 Prior to her appointment, Michelle was Chief Operating Officer for Region Group (formerly SCA Property Group).
 She is a member of the Women's Leadership Institute Australia.

 Michelle was formerly an executive Director of SCA Unlisted Retail Fund RE Limited and served as alternate Director of the Shopping Centre Council of Australia.

-Michelle is currently a non-executive Director of Stride Property Group.
+Director of Stride Property Group.